RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Conclusion and Future Work

 \subsection{Conclusion}

-This paper presented the first comprehensive evaluation of RAG variants for joint SQL query and REST API call generation in enterprise contexts.
-Through 18 experimental configurations across 631 test cases derived from SAP Transactional Banking, we established three primary findings:
+This paper presented an evaluation of retrieval-augmented generation approaches for SQL query generation and REST API call generation within a shared enterprise retrieval environment.
+Using SAP Transactional Banking documentation, we compared standard RAG, Self-RAG, and CoRAG across database-only, API-only, and mixed-documentation settings.